List of Alien (franchise) characters: Annalee Call

-Annalee Call (Winona Ryder) is the newest crew member of the Betty, an undercover, second-generation synthetic (an android manufactured by other androids to appear more human) on a secret mission to kill Ripley 8 and her unborn Alien Queen.
+Annalee Call (Winona Ryder) is the newest crew member of the Betty, an undercover, 'Auton' synthetic (an android manufactured by other androids to appear more human) on a secret mission to kill Ripley 8 and her unborn Alien Queen.
 After arriving on the Auriga, Call infiltrates Number 8's cell to kill her and discovers that the Queen has been extracted.
 She is apprehended by Wren, who rounds up the crew of the Betty for execution, but they overpower the USM soldiers and try to escape with Wren in custody.
 Wren shoots Call, who falls to her apparent death, but she reappears and reveals her synthetic origin.
 Call orders the Auriga to crash into Earth.
 On the Betty, Call is confronted by the Newborn; she is saved by Number 8, who ejects it into space.

 Annalee Call was originally written for Angelina Jolie; although Jolie auditioned, she turned down the role and Winona Ryder was cast in December 1996.
 Call had a generally negative critical reception, largely due to a perceived lack of synergy with the film and the franchise.
 Roger Ebert praised Ryder's acting, but felt that she did not bring a strong presence or purpose to the film except as a familiar face to younger viewers.
 Nordling agreed in a 2012 Ain't It Cool News analysis, saying that Call's synthetic origin is unnecessary and her only role is that of a surrogate audience.